 Location: Christ Church Cobble Hill, located at 326 Clinton Street (at the corner of Kane Street).

-All participants must be fully vaccinated and boosted.
+We ask that all participants be fully vaccinated and boosted.
 Masks will be required indoors at all times.
+Please see the BZC Covid Protocol for additional information.
 The COVID risk level will be confirmed closer to the date.

 About Kosen Gregory Snyder